betagouv/betamap/README.md

 ## Dev

-run `node scripts/build-flare.js > src/startups.json` to update the data from beta.gouv API
+run `yarn build-flares` to update the data from beta.gouv API

 run `yarn && yarn dev` to preview